Policies on Ethics

 For research involving human subjects, human tissue or medical records, the journal requests authors to follow Ethical Principles for Medical Research Involving Human Subjects (Declaration of Helsinki).
 Similarly, for research involving animals, authors should indicate whether institutional and national guides for the care and use of laboratory animals were followed.

 In all cases, authors are required to confirm that the relevant Institutional Review Board of Ethics Committee at their institution/country approved their research (or stated that approval was not necessary).
 They should also state this in the Materials & Methods section of their manuscripts.

 Conflict of Interest (COI)

 All corresponding authors are required to declare any conflicting interests related to the conduct of the submitted research.
-To ensure best practice is followed on drafting such declarations, authors are required to fill out ICJME’s Conflict of Interest form.
+To ensure best practice is followed in drafting such declarations, authors are required to fill out ICJME's Conflict of Interest form.
 This form generates a COI statement based on the answers provided by the author to a given set of questions.
 This statement will be included in the final published version of the article.